PierreSenellart/lsg/README.md

 ### TextVector2BinaryVector
   Convert between the two different representations of a (Row)Vector.

+### Ancestors
+  Print the number of ancestors of a node

 ## License

 ProvSQL is provided as open-source software under the MIT License.
 See [LICENSE](LICENSE).